micropython/micropython/README.rst

 drivers that work with it.
 These libraries also work on single board computers with regular Python via the `Adafruit Blinka Library <https://github.com/adafruit/Adafruit_Blinka>`_.

-CircuitPython is a beginner focused derivative of `MicroPython <https://micropython.org>`_.
+CircuitPython is based on `MicroPython <https://micropython.org>`_.
+See `below <#differences-from-micropython>`_ for differences.
 CircuitPython development is sponsored by `Adafruit <https://adafruit.com>`_ and is available on their educational development boards.
 Please support both MicroPython and Adafruit.

 Get CircuitPython
 ------------------